vanandrew/Presentations/MEDIC/medic_presentation.md

 <div class="r-stack">
 :::{.element: class="fragment current-visible"}
 - MEDIC provides superior distortion correction performance over PEpolar (i.e. TOPUP) method.
-  - Mainly driven by more accurate accounting of field inhomogeneities.
+  - Mainly driven by more accurate accounting of all off-resonance effects distorting the data.

 - MEDIC field maps are coupled in space and time to functional data.
-  - No need for co-registeration of field map to functional data.
+  - No need for co-registration of field map to functional data.
   - Removes separate sequence for field map acquisition.
   - Can account for field changes due to head motion.
 :::